top of page

 • Surface is progressively sanded to 600 grit.

 *Do you have special ideas for your Custom or Rod?
 Or maybe historical accuracy is not an issue for your weekend driver?
-Bob can accommodate.
+We can accommodate.

 STEP 5: PRIMER